MrWardKKHS/automation-year-11-KKHS/documents/task.md

 - Try various options when creating your program.
 You should choose the options which work best and provide evidence of your trialing.
 - Comment your code.
 - Code, test, and debug each component/sub-component before moving on.
 Create a new version of your program for each iteration.
 - Systematically test your code (follow your test plan).
-Include screenshots (or video evidence) showing that your program&#39;s output matches the plan&#39;s expected values and has been tested with relevant boundary cases.
+Include screenshots (or video evidence) showing that your program's output matches the plan's expected values and has been tested with relevant boundary cases.

 ### Additional Evidence